Porthleven photo's. Click to enlarge.

 that may coincide with your visit.
 Major events are the RNLI Regatta Day,

-and Music Festival in April is an event not to miss.
+and Music Festival.
 From Easter to

 October on Sunday, Tuesday and Thursday is the Porthleven harbour Market